Windows 10 Drive Partitions

 Logical Partition: Can be used to store data, but can’t boot an operating system.
 Often used as an organizing tool.
 Limit of logical partitions only restricted by disk storage space.

-In our example, Disk 1 has multiple primary partitions and an extended partition with multiple logical drives.
-The color key is great for showing the different types of partitions.
+In the example above, Disk 1 has multiple primary partitions and an extended partition with multiple logical drives.

 How to Partition a Drive

-When a new hard drive/ solid state drive is first installed in a system, it must be initialized and then partitioned before it is formatted to be usable.
+When a new drive is first installed in a system, it must be initialized and then partitioned before it is formatted to be usable.
 There are different tools and commands to perform drive partitioning, but this article will cover using the Disk Management tool within Windows 10.

 1. Launch Disk Management by right clicking the Windows start button and select “disk management”